Lesson Ideas and Activities

 However, the playground can also be a great way to tackle specific areas of learning aimed at core subjects such as; Mathematics, English and Science.

-We decided to explore some outdoor learning ideas for Science (Key Stage 1).
+We decided to explore some outdoor science lessons (Key Stage 1).

 Outdoor Learning and the Science Curriculum